exonum/exonum-doc/src/contributing.md

 in particular, it helps get a successful CI build faster and with less hassle.
-Follow installation instructions from the repository and recreate test steps from `.travis.yml`; usually, they perform code linting (e.g., via [`clippy`][clippy]) and unit testing (e.g., `cargo test`), although some repositories may have more complicated tests.
+Follow installation instructions from the repository and recreate test steps from `.travis.yml`; usually, they perform code linting (e.g., via [`clippy`][clippy]) and unit testing (e.g., `cargo test`), although some repositories may use more complicated tests.

 Patches that introduce new functionality should cover it with tests to